unhyperbolic/condaForSnapPy/README.rst

     conda env create -f FILE.yml --name PICK_AN_ENV_NAME conda activate PICK_AN_ENV_NAME

 Instructions how to install conda are `here <installConda/>`_.

-See `Conda documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ for more details.
+More details are in the `conda documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.